 It is an established rule of thumb that the minimum time a pool pump should be run is sufficient time for all the pool water to be filtered once.
 Often, this works out to be around 8 hours per day.

-Pool constructors often supply a pool pump with a flow rate to pump the full volume of the pool in 8 hours as a rule of thumb.
+Pool constructors often supply a pool pump with a flow rate that, as a rule of thumb, pumps the full volume of the pool in 8 hours.

 Flow rate of the pump

-To find out the flow rate of your pump, you need to look at the specification label on the pump itself, which most pool pumps will have.
+To determine your pump’s flow rate, look at the specification label on the pump itself, which most pool pumps will have.
 You should find a GPM (gallons per minute) figure.
 If you cannot find it, try looking for the specifications on the pool pump manufacturer’s website.

 The volume of the pool